No essay required.

 How Will You Pay for It?

 Unless your gap year involves well-paid work, you’ll need to create a realistic budget for how you’ll cover your costs.
-Programs can run thousands of dollars, however, and low-paying internships are, well, low paying.
-Calculate a budget that includes travel, lodging, food and a buffer for unexpected expenses.
+Programs can run thousands of dollars, and low-paying internships are, well, low paying.
+Calculate a budget that includes travel, lodging, food, and a buffer for unexpected expenses.

 Weingarten warns that there are costs beyond the gap year itself to consider.
 “The potential cost of a gap year includes a whole year of income lost upon graduation and a more expensive college cost,” she says.
-She offers this example: “The cost of attendance for 2021–2022 is most probably going to be cheaper than in 2025–2026.”
+She offers this example: “The cost of attendance [this year] is most probably going to be cheaper than in [the next 5 years].”
 It’s wise to factor in some long-term financial thinking while calculating your budget.

 You do need a plan for how you’re going to get back on the college path before you step off it.